Cardinal Parolin Denies Funds Diverted From Order of Malta to Vatican

 In his first ever public comments on the matter, Cardinal Parolin told the Register May 26 the funds were given to legitimately assigned beneficiaries and that any assertions to the contrary incur “the grave responsibility before God of spreading calumny.”

-The Register reached out for comment on the matter because the issue was raised again by some members of the order, in the context of the April 29 death of Fra’ Giacomo Dalla Torre del Tempio di Sanguinett, the Order of Malta’s grand master.
+The Register reached out for comment on the matter because the issue was raised again by some members of the order, in the context of the April 29 death of Fra’ Giacomo Dalla Torre del Tempio di Sanguinetto, the Order of Malta’s grand master.
 Cardinal Parolin did not provide his remarks until after the Register published its report on the subject.

 In 2016, questions were raised about the bequest, which totaled 120 million Swiss francs ($125 million), after it emerged that the Order of Malta was cited as a beneficiary.
 The order was eligible to receive 30 million Swiss francs of the funds, to be paid over seven years.